rameerez/goodmail/README.md

 Send beautiful, simple transactional emails with zero HTML hell.

-Goodmail is an opinionated, minimal, expressive Ruby DSL for sending beautiful, production-grade transactional emails in Rails apps — no templates, no partials, no HTML hell.
+Goodmail turns your ugly, default, text-only emails into SaaS-ready emails.
+It's an opinionated, minimal, expressive Ruby DSL for sending beautiful, production-grade transactional emails in Rails apps — no templates, no partials, no HTML hell.

 There's only one template.
 You can't change it.
-It turns your ugly, default, text-only emails into SaaS-ready emails.

-Add the gem, call `Goodmail.compose`, and ship decent emails that look great everywhere.
+You're guaranteed you'll send good emails, but the cost is you don't have much flexibility.
+If you're okay with this, welcome to `goodmail`!
+You'll be shipping decent emails that look great everywhere in no time.

 ## Installation